 Data and video are a revolution in track driving and coaching.
 You can spend hours looking at three, two-minute laps.
 You will see all the detail that you thought you might have felt.
 You can set up your car and you can compare you driving technique to other drivers or a driving coach.
 Data will help you better understand what is happening and why, which allows you to reinforce techniques that result in better, faster and safer laps.
-This is exactly what professional teams do today.
-Data analysis is intoxicatingly fascinating and informative.
-When you get back from the track, you can relive your past weekend for hours instead or returning emails or mowing the lawn.
+This is what professional teams do every day.
+Data analysis is intoxicatingly fascinating and informative and now you can even actually import you real track data into you iRacing simulators, and practice at home.
+You can now spend weekend for hours practicing instead or returning emails or mowing the lawn.

 It's such a great time to be a car enthusiast.
-Gas is cheap, cars are terrific and the new frontiers of data acquisition and video are affordable and getting better every day.
+Cars are terrific and the new frontiers of data acquisition and video are affordable and getting better every day.
 Years ago I would tell my students, "You can learn something every lap you are on a track".
 Now you learn from every lap while sitting at home!